reverb/wordnik-oss/README.md

 #### com.wordnik.system.mongodb.ReplayUtil

-Takes a series of files created by the <pre>IncrementalBackupUtil</pre> and replays them.
+Takes a series of files created by the IncrementalBackupUtil and replays them.
 The tool allows applying the operations against alternate databases and collections.
 It also supports skipping records which fall outside a specified timepoint, if for instance you want to roll back to a particular point in time.

 Note that not all operations can be remapped, especially adding indexes and applying database-level commands.